 Generation VII also brought eleven new Legendaries: the four guardian deities Tapu Koko, Tapu Lele, Tapu Bulu, and Tapu Fini; Type: Null and its evolutionary form Silvally; the psychic pair Cosmog and Comoem; and Solgealeo, Lunala, and Necrozma as the life-giving light trio.

-Generation 8 added 96 new pocket monsters, 89 in the Galar region with Pokémon Sword and Shield, as well as 7 from Pokémon Legends Arceus.
+There were 96 new pocket monsters among the Gen 8 Pokémon, 89 in the Galar region with Pokémon Sword and Shield, as well as 7 from Pokémon Legends Arceus.
 There are some fetching additions: the cute, monkey-like Grookey, the electric-poison type Toxel, and the hilarious lump-creature that is Snom.

 And Legendaries haven’t been forgotten, either, with eleven more added in this generation.
 These include the heroic guard dogs Zacian and Zamazenta; the extraterrestrial Eternatus; the martial arts-inspired Kubfu, Urshifu; the snowy Glastrier, Spectrier, and Calyrex; the titans Regidrago and Regieleki; and the lovely Enamorous.

-Generation 9 is the latest batch of Pokémon to grace our screens, and we’re still getting to know the 103 new critters released in Pokémon Scarlet and Violet.
-As well as fun designs like an aquatic wiggly Digglet (Wigglet) and a long-awaited evolution for Giraffarig, the Paldea region is home to the ‘Primal Pokémon’, futuristic or ancient relatives of modern ‘mons, with strange names like Great Tusk and Iron Moth.
+As well as fun designs like an aquatic wiggly Diglett (Wiglett) and a long-awaited evolution for Giraffarig, the Paldea region is home to the ‘Primal Pokémon’, futuristic or ancient relatives of modern ‘mons, with strange names like Great Tusk and Iron Moth.